-- (10e) Digitisation is an important means for ensuring greater access to and use of cultural material for education, work or leisure.
-It also offers considerable economic opportunities, allowing for an easier integration of cultural material into digital services and products, thus supporting job creation and growth.
-These aspects were underlined in, amongst others, the European Parliament's resolution of 5 May 2010 on "Europeana the next steps", the Commission Recommendation 2011/711/EU of 27 October 2011 on the digitisation and online accessibility of cultural material and digital preservation5, and the related Council conclusions of 10 May 2012.
-These documents define the way forward for dealing with the legal, financial and organisational aspects of digitising Europe's cultural heritage and bringing it online. - (11) To facilitate re-use, public sector bodies should make documents available through open and machine readable formats and together with their metadata, at the best level of precision and granularity, where possible and appropriate, in a format that ensures interoperability, e.g. by processing them in a way consistent with the principles governing the compatibility and usability requirements for spatial information under Directive 2007/2/EC of the European Parliament and of the Council of 14 March 2007 establishing an Infrastructure for Spatial Information in the European Community (INSPIRE)6. - (11a) A document should be considered as a document in a machine readable format if it is in a file format that is structured in such a way that software applications can easily identify, recognise and extract data of interest from it.
+- (20)To facilitate re-use, public sector bodies should, where possible and appropriate, make documents available through open and machine-readable formats and together with their metadata, at the best level of precision and granularity, in a format that ensures interoperability, e.g. by processing them in a way consistent with the principles governing the compatibility and usability requirements for spatial information under Directive 2007/2/EC of the European Parliament and of the Council of 14 March 2007 establishing an Infrastructure for Spatial Information in the European Community (INSPIRE)1. - (21) A document should be considered to be in a machine-readable format if it is in a file format that is structured in such a way that software applications can easily identify, recognise and extract specific data from it.
 Data encoded in files that are structured in a machine-readable format are machine-readable data.
-Machine-readable formats can exist as formal open standards or not.
 Machine-readable formats can be open or proprietary; they can be formal standards or not.
-Documents encoded in a file format that limits such automatic processing, because the data cannot or cannot easily be extracted from these documents, should not be considered as documents in machine-readable format.
-Member States should when appropriate encourage the use of open, machine-readable formats.
+Documents encoded in a file format that limits automatic processing, because the data cannot, or cannot easily, be extracted from them, should not be considered to be in a machine-readable format.
+Member States should where appropriate encourage the use of open, machine-readable formats.